The substantial electron model is a theoretical model, which is

 rotation in the disks.
 By solving the equations for the forces and the binding

-the sizes of the disks and the speed of the matter’s rotation in them and the
+including the sizes of the disks and the speed of the matter’s rotation in them

 In the well-known experiment with

-pattern appear on the observation plane of the screen.
-The similar pattern is
+appear on the observation plane of the screen.
+The similar pattern is observed

-observed for electrons.
-Thus, experiments were conducted to prove the existence
+for electrons.
+Thus, experiments were conducted to prove the existence of

 If an electron is regarded as a point object, it is very difficult to